 Bruxy Cavey loves to make a distinction between following Jesus and following the Bible.
 This is a distinction without a difference.
 Cavey uses this tactic to justify dismissing those things in the Bible which he deems inconsistent with his own view of Christ (more about this later in this article).
 I have addressed this false distinction here.

 When we imbue the Bible with the place and power that only Jesus should hold, Christ-followers can become idolatrous Bible-followers rather than Christ-followers – and that is a recipe for disaster.” – The Authority of the Word of God in Print and in Person – The Meeting House

-To drive this point home, Bruxy uses the example of a Pastor named Paul Hill (see this sermon and The Authority of the Word of God in Print and in Person).
-Reverend Paul Hill professed Christ and, in Bruxy’s words, was “A very dedicated and passionate evangelical pastor, Paul Hill was committed to the authority of Scripture.
+To drive this point home, Cavey uses the example of a Pastor named Paul Hill (see this sermon and The Authority of the Word of God in Print and in Person).
+Reverend Paul Hill professed Christ and, in Cavey’s words, was “A very dedicated and passionate evangelical pastor, Paul Hill was committed to the authority of Scripture.
 He was passionate for God, and followed the Bible as his authority for faith and practice.”
-Reverend Hill shot and killed an abortion doctor and his bodyguard with a shotgun and found his justification for doing so in the Scriptures, according to Bruxy.
+Reverend Hill shot and killed an abortion doctor and his bodyguard with a shotgun and found his justification for doing so in the Scriptures, according to Bruxy Cavey.

 Paul Hill was not following the Bible

 Bruxy Cavey uses the example of Paul Hill to go on about the perils of following the Bible instead of Jesus, or putting the Bible at the center instead of Jesus.
 In Cavey’s view, Paul Hill’s problem was that he was following the Bible, detached from Jesus, and this led him to murder two people.
 This begs the question – Was Paul Hill following the Bible?